Bethnal Green: Blind Beggar of Bethnal Green

 The area was once best known for the popular early modern ballad, The Blind Beggar of Bethnal Green, which tells the story of a beautiful young woman named Bess, the daughter of a blind beggar.
 The earliest known explicit mention of the ballad is from 1624, but it was clearly well established by that date, as two other ballads of similar date were said to have been sung to the tune of the Blind Beggar.
 A play on the same theme, almost certainly based on an existing ballad, is known to have been performed in 1600.

 According to one version of the legend, found in Thomas Percy's Reliques of Ancient English Poetry published in 1765, the beggar was said to be Henry, the son of Simon de Montfort, but Percy himself declared that this version was not genuine.
 A version published in 1934, closely based on Percy's but with some amendments to include much older material, contains 67 verses.
 The ballad recounts how Bess leaves Bethnal Green to seek her fortune, and stays a short time at the Queen's Arms inn at Romford.
-There, her beauty quickly attracts four suitors, three of whom lose interest when she declares her background, the fourth, a knight is unconcerned by her father's status.
+There, her beauty quickly attracts four suitors, three of whom lose interest when she declares her background, while the fourth, a knight is unconcerned by her father's status.
 The couple marry, and despite his seeming poverty, the beggar gives a huge dowry to the knight, to the bitter dismay of the other three suitors.
 The Blind Beggar public house, just on the Bethnal Green side of the historic boundary with Whitechapel, is reputed to be the site of his begging.

 A depiction of the beggar is known to have been used on the head of the local beadle's staff in 1690.
 Later, the beggar and his daughter were the basis of the common seal of the Metropolitan Borough of Bethnal Green.
 The legend also inspired Elisabeth Frink's sculpture Blind Beggar and his Dog (1958) on the Cranbrook Estate in Bethnal Green.

 Mulberry

 Bethnal Green is famous for its mulberry trees, most notably the Bethnal Green mulberry at the site of the former London Chest Hospital, which is reputed to be the oldest tree in the East End.
 Many of these mulberry trees may be a legacy of unsuccessful 16th and 17th century attempts to boost the weaving industries that Bethnal Green, Shoreditch, Spitalfields and other East End districts relied upon so heavily.

-Mulberries were used as the local emblem when it was a partly self-governing neighbourhood of Tower Hamlets from 1986-1992, and the symbol can still be seen on many local street signs.
-The mulberry is also used as a symbol of the East End more generally, and is featured on the coat of arms of the London borough of Tower Hamlets.
+Mulberries were used as the local emblem when it was a partly self-governing neighbourhood of Tower Hamlets from 1986 to 1992, and the symbol can still be seen on many local street signs.
+The mulberry is also used as a symbol of the East End more generally, and is featured on the coat of arms of the London Borough of Tower Hamlets.